Well Care Center

 Other Provider Resources:

-- Paving the Road to Good Health; Strategies for Increasing Medicaid Adolescent Well-Care Visit: A comprehensive US Department of Health and Human Services publication that highlights strategies for adolescent preventive health care.
+- Paving the Road to Good Health; Strategies for Increasing Medicaid Adolescent Well-Care Visit (PDF): A comprehensive US Department of Health and Human Services publication that highlights strategies for adolescent preventive health care.

 - NCQA’s State of Health Care Quality for Child and Adolescent Well-Care Visits: Learn why NCQA sees a need for improvement in child and adolescent well-care visits, and see the HEDIS measures designed to enhance care.